Parliament Act 2025

 You could also call this:

-"What rules parliamentary security officers must follow when using their powers"
+"What rules you must follow when using your powers as a security officer"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.